adfmb/tastingmovies/README.md

 A project where we could find the perfect match of cine-fan and the next movie to watch.

 Why?
-Well mainly because I love movies & love data and... who knows? maybe someone else like it also.
+Well, mainly because I love movies & love data and... who knows? maybe someone else like it too.

 ## Source